MitchGoudkuil/web-app-from-scratch-18-19/README.md

 - [ ] Search and filter options to find certain pokemon.
 - [X] Possibility to add pokemon to your team and look at the data combined together.
-- [X] Possibility to change all the pokem on their sprites to the shiny type of pokemon.
+- [X] Possibility to change all the pokemon their sprites to the shiny type of pokemon.
 - [X] Add routing for every pokemon to go to their specific detail page.
 - [X] Send all the specific pokemon data to the detail page and be able to use it there.
 - [X] fetch the data of every specific pokemon.